NoelleDL/JSMommysBigHelpers/README.md

 A website that generates chores for my children.

+## To Do...

+Cleaning up my JavaScript!
+Will remove the jQuery as my goal is to do this using vanilla JavaScript and nothing else.

 ```
 As a user so that I know how to help my mom, I need to see what chores to do today.
 ```